rajtoshranjan/CodinGunda-Blog-Project/README.md

 # CodinGunda-Blog-Project

-## first You Download these file and run "python manage.py migrate" command
+#### First You Download these file and run "python manage.py migrate" command